ecmdeveloper/ecmdeveloper.github.io/_drafts/implementing-EDS-with-java.md

 Debugging the EDS component can be very cumbersome.
 The client contains some optimizations and caches some of the information provided by the EDS component.
 It is therefore very handy to know the different requests made from the client and the responses provided by your implementation.
-To accomplish this the servlet contains a ping page.
+To accomplish this the servlet serves a ping page.
 The ping page can be enable by adding an URL pattern for the ping page.
 The declaration of your class extending `AbstractEDSServlet` class should now look like this:

 ```java
 @WebServlet(description = "An example of an EDS servlet.",